gbaref949/Emberland/README.md

 In the project directory, you can run:

+### `npm i`
+When booting up the project be sure to install needed dependencies in the client, server, and main project.

 ### `npm run start`
 Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.